Section 4 of the IPC Membership Contract

 Businesses & Cooperatives are production elements with pecuniary gain in mind, that tap into an opportunity for the community to generate an income while also supplying the needs of the tribe.
 The only difference between the business and cooperative is the way they are managed.

 Businesses are like sole proprietorship or partnerships or can also be made up of larger groups of people that use a manager to be in charge of the day to day operations of production while Cooperatives are groups of people who manage themselves via democratic processes and share fully in the responsibility of the day to day operations of production.

-Cooperatives and Businesses are entities made up of a participant or groups of participants who are working on and in such entities as a way to deliver a need to the community and/or sell goods or services to the wider community in order to bring in the commodity of money.
+Cooperatives and Businesses are entities made up of a participant or groups of participants who are working on activities to deliver a need to the community and/or sell goods or services to the wider community in order to bring in the commodity of money.

-Cooperatives and businesses at Community Earth do not have individual shareholders and they are not considered in the same legal status as real living persons such as is true in the modern capitalist system.
-Each Cooperative, Business or Project is owned by the Foundation and the foundation members who are also the community participants choose the overall direction of all cooperatives, businesses and projects and benefit from any wealth generated from those equally.
+Cooperatives and businesses in the IPC do not have individual shareholders and they are not considered in the same legal status as real living persons such as is the norm in the modern capitalist system.
+Each Cooperative, Business or Project is registered and owned under the Foundation.
+Foundation members who are also the community participants choose the overall direction of all cooperatives, businesses and projects and benefit from any wealth generated from those equally.

 Cooperatives and businesses can steward lands and buildings depending on their needs and what is available.

 All above responsibilities must have one or more participants listed in the cooperative log/book (functions) which will undertake said responsibilities.
 In most cases it is the cooperative members that decide amongst themselves who will take on what responsibilities.